girirajvyas/101-series/SDLC.md

  - It focuses on getting something workable in front of users as soon as possible and then working on improvements.
  - Focus is on the interactions between the users and developers, and developers work closely together to reduce feedback loops.

-**Use when:**
- - best choice for customers with uncertain requirements and creative projects.

-**Pros:**
- - Seeks to release software cycles quickly, to respond to a changing market.
- - Due to continous feedback in every iteration, users get to see quick improvements and feels ownership
- - Gained lots of momentum in recent years.
-Using Agile methodology is often a selling point when hiring staff.

-**Cons:**
- - Produces what the client wants quickly, but if the client doesn’t know what they need, developers waste time.
- - Can also lead to a project going off-track by relying too heavily on customer feedback.

 **Values:**
  - `Individuals and interactions` over processes and tools
  - `Working software` over comprehensive documentation